TobikoData/sqlmesh/docs/concepts/tests.md

 ### Freezing Time

 Some models may use SQL expressions that compute datetime values at a given point in time, such as `CURRENT_TIMESTAMP`.
-Since these expressions are non-deterministic, it wouldn't suffice to simply specify an expected datetime value in the outputs.
+Since these expressions are non-deterministic, specifying an expected datetime output value is not enough to test them.

-The `execution_time` attribute addresses this problem by setting the current time to the given datetime value, thus making the former deterministic.
+The `execution_time` attribute of a test can address this problem, because it mocks out the current time in the context of the test, thus making its value deterministic.

 The following example demonstrates how `execution_time` can be used to test a column that is computed using `CURRENT_TIMESTAMP`.
 The model we're going to test is defined as: